 Study abroad students must take all three of the required program courses, which take place in Buenos Aires and at fieldwork sites.

 About the City

 About The City

 Students spend about four weeks in Buenos Aires, the capital city of Argentina.
-A vibrant port city with a population of over 13 million, Buenos Aires offers its visitors the chance to experience the perpetual cultural intrigue that can only be found in a city of this size and prestige.
-Buenos Aires is the most visible example of European influence among South American capitals.
-In addition, each student spends about four weeks doing fieldwork in Buenos Aires or in a site outside Buenos Aires: Mendoza, Mendoza Province; Concepción del Uruguay, Entre Rios Province; Olavarríia, Buenos Aires Province; or Montevideo, Uruguay.
+A vibrant port city with a population of over 13 million, Buenos Aires Buenos Aires offers a vibrant theater district, shops, and different neighborhoods.
+Stately architecture and a steady influx of European immigrants have earned it the nickname, “Paris of South America.”
+Each student spends about four weeks doing fieldwork in Buenos Aires or in a site outside Buenos Aires: Mendoza, Mendoza Province; Concepción del Uruguay, Entre Rios Province; Olavarríia, Buenos Aires Province; or Montevideo, Uruguay.